YG (rapper)

-Keenon Dequan Ray Jackson (born March 9, 1990), better known by his stage name YG (short for Young Gangsta), is an American rapper.
-He released his debut mixtape 4Fingaz in 2008, and its follow-up, The Real 4Fingaz, the following year.
-The latter gained recognition for its local hit song "Toot It and Boot It", which entered the Billboard Hot 100 at number 67 and received platinum certification by the Recording Industry Association of America (RIAA).
+Keenon Dequan Ray Jackson (born March 9, 1990), better known by his stage name YG (acronym for "Young Gangsta"), is an American rapper.
+He released his debut mixtape, 4Fingaz, in 2008, and its follow-up, The Real 4Fingaz, the following year.
+The latter spawned the hit song "Toot It and Boot It", which entered the Billboard Hot 100 at number 67 and received platinum certification by the Recording Industry Association of America (RIAA).
 He signed a recording contract with Def Jam Recordings in October 2009, which entered joint-venture with Atlanta-based rapper Jeezy's record label, CTE World, in 2013.

 His 2013 single, "My Nigga" (featuring Jeezy and Rich Homie Quan), peaked at number 19 on the Billboard Hot 100.
 The song and its follow-ups, "Left, Right" (featuring DJ Mustard) and "Who Do You Love?" (featuring Drake), preceded the release of his debut studio album, My Krazy Life (2014), which peaked at number two on the Billboard 200 and saw positive critical reception.
 Also in 2014, he guest appeared on Jeremih's single "Don't Tell 'Em", which peaked at number six on the Hot 100 and remains his highest-charting song.
 His second album, Still Brazy (2016), was met with critical acclaim despite less commercial orientation, as it explored political and social issues for its subject matter.

 His next three studio albums — Stay Dangerous (2018), 4Real 4Real (2019), and My Life 4Hunnid (2020) — each debuted within the Billboard 200's top ten; the former spawned the single "Big Bank" (featuring 2 Chainz, Big Sean and Nicki Minaj), which peaked at number 16 on the Billboard Hot 100 and remains his highest-charting song as a lead artist.
-His sixth album, I Got Issues (2022) moderately entered the chart and served as his final release on Def Jam; Just Re'd Up 3 (2025), narrowly entered the Billboard 200.
-His collaborative albums, Kommunity Service (2021) with Mozzy and Hit Me When U Leave the Klub: The Playlist (2023) with Tyga, were both released independently and met with critical praise.
+His sixth album, I Got Issues (2022) moderately entered the chart and served as his final release on Def Jam; his seventh album, The Gentlemen's Club (2026), failed to enter the Billboard 200.
+His collaborative albums, Kommunity Service (2021) with Mozzy and Hit Me When U Leave the Klub: The Playlist (2023) with Tyga, were both self-released and met with critical praise.

 Early life

 Keenon Dequan Ray Jackson was born on March 9, 1990, in Compton, California.
-He grew up on the 400 block of West Spruce Street in Compton, California.
+He grew up in Paramount, California going to Paramount High and Mayfair High in Bellflower, California but represents the 400 block of West Spruce Street in Compton, California.
 The 400 block name would inspire his "4hunnid" tag, along with the names of his record label and streetwear brands.
 His stage name "YG" stands for "Young Gangsta."
-YG joined the Pirus in 2006 at age 16.
+YG joined the Tree Top Piru Bloods in 2006 at age 16.
 His father served time in jail for tax fraud.